-Sergeant 2666 Chaswell A. Hanna enlisted in the Royal Bahamas Police Force in August of 2002 and won the Baton of Honor for the best recruit.
-He received an Associate of Arts Degree in Law & Criminal Justice from the College of the Bahamas in 1997, a Bachelor of Science Degree in Criminal Justice & Military Science from Northern Michigan University in 1999 and a Master's Degree in Criminal Justice & Law Enforcement from the University of South Carolina in 2002.
-He is presently a doctoral candidate at the Nova Southeastern University, pursuing a Doctor of Education Degree (Ed.D.) in Organizational Leadership with a minor in Conflict Resolution.
+Dr. Chaswell A. Hanna is a serving Police Superintendent in the Royal Bahamas Police Force (RBPF), having enlisted in 2002.
+He won the coveted Baton of Honor for the best overall police recruit.
+He received an Associate of Arts Degree in Law & Criminal Justice from the College of the Bahamas in 1997; a Bachelor of Science Degree in Criminal Justice & Military Science from Northern Michigan University in 1999; a Master's Degree in Criminal Justice & Law Enforcement from the University of South Carolina in 2002; and a Doctor of Education Degree in Organizational Leadership & Conflict Resolution from Nova Southeastern University in 2011.